nomeata/haskell-for-readers/haskell-for-readers.md

 which, if you read it out, is almost a transliteration of the specification!
 Here we see how abstraction, together with good naming and syntax, can produce very clear and readable code.

 **Infix operator application again (Syntactic Sugar)**:
-By the way, you can use infix operator syntax in function definitions as well:
+By the way, you can use infix operator syntax already when defining a function:
 ```
 x `divides` y = x `div` y == 0
 ```